StevensND/switch-port-mods/The Legend of Zelda Tears of the Kingdom/[0100F2C0115B6000]/1.2.1/Nx Optimizer Default Mods Extracted/readme.md

 6. Edit `maxlastbreath.ini` file with Notepad or Notepad++ with your desire settings.

 And that's all you need to do ...
 You don't need NX Optimizer UI.

+Otherwise, [open this link in a new tab](https://imgur.com/a/dPAHIc7) and follow the instructions.